 Regional radio systems in the State are used for interoperability and mutual aid communications as opposed to day-to-day operations.
 The significant regional interoperability networks operating in Maryland include the NCR, MESIN, CMARC, and the Maryland Incident Management Interoperable Communications System (MIMICS).
-The Washington Allegany Garrett Interoperability Network, or WAGIN, is an IPICS (Internet Protocol Interoperability and Collaboration System) solution begun in Western Maryland.
+The Washington Allegany Garrett Interoperability Network, or WAGIN, is an IPICS (Internet Protocol Interoperability and Collaboration System) solution underway in Western Maryland.
+The Southern Maryland Interoperability Network will be operational by February 2012.

 An initiative referred to as the TAC-Stack concept is also planned for deployment, which will bridge mutual aid channels on VHF, UHF, 800 MHz, and eventually 700 MHz.

 All first responders in the NCR can communicate either directly or through patched communications and 800 MHz interoperability exists throughout the region.
-The Washington, DC tri-band radio system provides interoperability with the Washington Metropolitan Area Transit Authority (WMATA) and

-Federal agencies using UHF and VHF systems.
+The Washington, DC tri-band radio system provides interoperability with the Washington Metropolitan Area Transit Authority (WMATA) and Federal agencies using UHF and VHF systems.
 Interoperability gateways are deployed throughout the region to connect disparate radio systems.
 The Police and Fire Mutual Aid Radio Systems (PMARS & FMARS) provide connectivity between the region's dispatch centers.
 The Washington Area Warning Alert System (WAWAS) was established to broadcast warnings and situational awareness on a 24/7 basis.